Mutuba/CSV-User-Importer/README.md

 - Sidekiq for background job processing
 - Turbo Streams for real-time updates
 - StimulusJS for frontend behavior
-- PostgreSQL for database management
+- PostgreSQL for data management

 ## Setup